micronaut-projects/micronaut-project-template/MAINTAINING.md

 * Generates documentation guide and publishes it to the `gh-pages` branch.
 * Sends a pull request to Core to update the BOM.
 * Post-release:
-  * Determines the next patch version, and sets it as a `BUILD-SNAPSHOT` version.
+  * Determines the next patch version, and sets it as a `SNAPSHOT` version.
   * Closes the milestone that matches the release version, and creates a new one for the next patch.

 Note that there are repos (like Core, that has a lot of modules) where uploading and publishing in the same Gradle execution